 A Brief History of Scarcity

-Eventually we happened upon a series of technological advances including growing crops, irrigation and domesticating animals, that together gave us agriculture.
-Scarcity shifted from food to land (of course land had been a proxy for food to some degree but now the scarcity was land directly).
+Eventually, as far back as 10,000 B.C.E., we happened upon a series of technological advances including growing crops, irrigation and domesticating animals, that together gave us agriculture .
+With agriculture, scarcity shifted from food to land (of course land had been a proxy for food to some degree but now the scarcity was land directly).
 Agriculture increased the food density of land by at least an order of magnitude.
 That was enough for a meaningful surplus to be produced which meant that a social hierarchy could be created.
 Rulers commanded armies.
-The more land a ruler controlled the bigger an army the ruler could afford which brought us several thousand years of empire building among agricultural societies.
+The more land a ruler controlled the bigger an army the ruler could afford, which brought us several thousand years of empire building among agricultural societies.
 The transition into the Agricultural Age was extremely violent with most forager societies wiped out altogether.

-Then we got a new set of technological advances that together gave us industry, including steam/electrical power, chemistry, and mechanical machines.
+Then sometime in the 18th century a new set of technological advances began to emerge that together gave us industry, including steam/electrical power, chemistry, and mechanical machines.
 With these, scarcity shifted from land to capital.
 Why was land no longer scarce?
 Because the use of machines in harvesting and the increasing knowledge of fertilizers dramatically increased crop yields.
-The transition from the Agricultural Age into the Industrial Age wound up being incredibly violent with numerous revolutions and culminating in two world wars.
+The transition from the Agricultural Age into the Industrial Age wound up being incredibly violent with numerous revolutions and culminating in World War I and II.